ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 - The necessary components in __"reference_data_base"__ can be prepared by following the guideline at https://benlangmead.github.io/aws-indexes/k2

 - After all basic files prepared as aforementioned, we can start to use FMT-HGTector directly.
+Before implementing the FMT-HGTector, please pay attention to the following key points:

 - First, please make sure that all scripts in this GitHub inventory have been appropriately put in your current user directory path, like the following: